game-ci/documentation/docs/github/v2/15-deployment/ios.md

 ### 4- Add jobs to your GitHub Actions workflow

-Building for iOS requires two steps: Unity builds your project and generates an Xcode project, which then must be built in Xcode via Fastlane.
+Building for iOS is a two-step build process.
+When Unity builds your project for iOS, it generates an Xcode project, which then must be built and code-signed in Xcode via Fastlane.

 Both workflows described below build your app and submit it to Apple for App Store release.
 If you want to submit your app for TestFlight distribution, you can create a job that is identical except it runs `bundle exec fastlane beta` instead of `bundle exec fastlane release` during the "Fix File Permissions and Run Fastlane" step.
 You can build your iOS app without uploading it (e.g. to confirm it builds successfully, or as a preparation step before uploading to an alternative distribution service) by instead running `bundle exec fastlane build`.

 Please note that Apple will aggressively rate-limit you if you try to upload builds too frequently.
 We recommend you configure any workflow that submits to the App Store or TestFlight to be manually triggered, or otherwise make sure it won't automatically run more than a few times a day.

-There are two options for how to set up your build, depending on whether or not your project uses IL2CPP as its scripting backend.
-If your project does **not** rely on IL2CPP, you can build your Unity project on Linux before switching over to a Mac runner for the Xcode build.
+There are two options for how to set up the two-phase build, depending on whether or not your project uses IL2CPP as its scripting backend.
+If your project does **not** rely on IL2CPP, you can build your Unity project on Linux before switching over to a Mac runner to build the generated Xcode project.
 Because Linux execution time is cheaper than Mac execution time when using GitHub Actions hosted runners, this will be cheaper, and is what you should most likely do if you do not require IL2CPP support.

 ```yaml
 # .github/workflows/main.yml